-In 2006 a festival was initiated in Northern Ireland to celebrate the two traditions together, including a brand new parading event - the Parade of Light.
+Belfast Pride Parade Courtesy of Emma Campbell In 2006 a festival was initiated in Northern Ireland to celebrate the two traditions With the arrival of Christianity it became associated with All Saints Day. together, including a brand new parading event - the Parade of Light.

-Diwali Samhain parade in Belfast Courtesy of Artsekta Feis na nGleann During the 19th century there was a strong desire to celebrate and restore traditional cultures in countries across Europe, this became known as the Arts and Crafts Revival.
+Diwali Samhain parade in Belfast Feis na nGleann During the 19th century there was a strong desire to celebrate and restore traditional cultures in countries across Europe, this became known as the Arts and Crafts Revival.
 In Ireland this led to the creation of the first Glens Feis, or Feis na nGleann, in 1904.
 The event included the parading of specially made banners followed by a wide range of cultural and artistic competitions.
 In 1904, prominent politicians like Roger Casement walked alongside the Grand Master of the Orange Lodge.